zramsay/eris-cli/docs/tutorials/deploying_your_smart_contracts_to_a_chain_advanced.md

 ### Job 5: Call Job

 This job will send a call to the contract.
-We explicitly tell eris:package_manager in this call to use the GSContract ABI.
+We explicitly tell the package manager in this call to use the GSContract ABI.

 ### Job 6: Query Contract Job